MuyingZhao/MuyingZhao-integration-test-pokemon/README.md

 ### Running your biz_rule

-Running your code is as simple as `make bizrule`
+Running your code is as simple as `just bizrule`